oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-libgit2 is a portable, pure C implementation of the Git core methods provided as a re-entrant linkable library with a solid API, allowing you to write native speed custom Git applications in any language which supports C bindings.
+libgit2 is a portable, pure C implementation of the Git core methods provided as a re-entrantlinkable library with a solid API, allowing you to write native speed custom Git applications in any languagewhich supports C bindings.

-**URL**
+**More Information**

 https://libgit2.org/